How do you say your name?

 What do you use to make your comics?

 I sketch out all my pages on plain 8.5 x 11 paper, and then create a full-sized version of those sketches on Bristol board, using a Col-erase light blue colored pencil.
-Over that, I pencil each panel pretty tightly with an F graphite pencil.
+Over that, I pencil each panel pretty tightly with a Papermate #2 graphite pencil.
 Finally, I ink over the penciled drawings with Dr. Martin's waterproof India ink and a no. 2 Windsor & Newton sable brush, and erase the pencil lines with a Staedtler Mars plastic eraser.
 My finished pages are scanned into a computer, and panel borders, lettering, and colors are all added digitally.
-I wrote all about the tools I use in this essay--contains lots of pictures and examples!
+I wrote all about the tools I use in this essay and it contains lots of pictures and examples!

 Are you interested in collaborating on graphic novels in the future?